ericnesi/ericnesi.github.io/about.md

 "Coffee is the lifeblood that fuels the dreams of champions." - Mike Ditka, Kicking & Screaming (2005)

 "Please turn this off.
-Does this game even matter?" - Eric Nesi's, Throughout 2016-2017 NBA Season
+Does this game even matter?" - Eric Nesi's Roommate, 2016-2017 NBA Season

 "I can confidently say that if Eric Nesi had been alive during my time, he probably would have invented electric light first." - Thomas Edison, 1901

-"Eric Nesi is supremely talented and very handsome." - Eric Nesi's Mom, 2016

 "Eric Nesi is one of the most quotable human beings of all time." - Eric Nesi, 2017